JJ/alpine-raku/README.md

 	docker run -it --rm  --entrypoint=/bin/sh jjmerelo/alpine-perl6 -c "zef install Math::Sequences"

-This overrides the default entrypoint and, instead, runs `zef` as a shell command
+This overrides the default entrypoint and, instead, runs `zef` as a shell command, installing the module within the container.

 ## More one-liners for demos